mvadari/xrpl-docs/Permissioned DEX XLS.md

 Performance tests will need to be conducted once the implementation is done.
 The spec may be modified if such tests show serious performance reduction.

-### A.3: Why is the name `PermissionedDomain` so long?
-Why not shorten it to just `Domain`?

-The term `Domain` is already used in the [account settings](https://xrpl.org/docs/references/protocol/transactions/types/accountset/#domain), so it would be confusing to use just the term `Domain` for this.

-### A.4: Why do you need a domain?
+### A.3: Why do you need a domain?
 Why not just indicate what credentials you accept on the offer itself?

-### A.5: Can a domain owner also be a credential issuer or token issuer?

-Yes.

-### A.6: Can I have a domain where XRP is _not_ an accepted token?

-No, XRP must always be an accepted token, since transaction fees are paid in XRP and autobridging may also happen via XRP.
+TODO: ask Product

-### A.7: Will an account with Deposit Authorization enabled be forced to use Permissioned DEXes?
+### A.4: Will an account with Deposit Authorization enabled be forced to use Permissioned DEXes?

 No.

 ## Appendix B: Alternate Designs

 Maybe mention the platonic ideal design here

+n token vs 2 token orderbook